 Graduate professional degree programs in Croatian

-VERN' University of Applied Sciences is easy to find thanks to its attractive location in the center of Zagreb.
-VERN's classrooms and student services are situated on the 1st and 2nd floor of the Importanne Gallery at Trg Drage Iblera 10.
+VERN' University is easy to find thanks to its attractive location in the center of Zagreb.
+VERN's classrooms and student services are situated at No 82/1 Palmoticeva street.

 Educated, entrepreneurial and socially responsible people are the carriers of sustainable development and community wellbeing.